-- Other case studies that led to publications are the design of a library of data-structures based on • AVLs [75], and the verification a two-lines C program (solving the N-queens puzzle) using Why3 [96]. - A. Charguéraud, with F. Pottier (Inria Paris), extended their formalization of the correctness and • asympotic complexity of the classic Union Find data structure, which features the bound expressed in terms of the inverse Ackermann function [42].
-The proof, conducted using CFML extended with time credits, was refined using a slightly more complex potential function, allowing to derive a simpler and richer interface for the data structure [73].
+- Other case studies that led to publications are the design of a library of data-structures based on AVLs [71], the verification a two-lines C program (solving the N-queens puzzle) using Why3 [95], and the verification of Koda and Ruskey's algorithm [100]. - A. Charguéraud, with F. Pottier (Inria Paris), extended their formalization of the correctness and asymptoic complexity of the classic Union Find data structure, which features the bound expressed in terms of the inverse Ackermann function [38].
+The proof, conducted using CFML extended with time credits, was refined using a slightly more complex potential function, allowing to derive a simpler and richer interface for the data structure [70].